Scotland lose Russell and Hogg for Italy match

 Scotland sit third in the table, with wins over England and Wales followed by defeats to France and Ireland.

-Russell of Racing 92 and Exeter's Hogg have started all four previous Tests, with the latter winning his 100th cap against the Irish.
+Russell of Racing 92 and Exeter's Hogg started all four previous Tests, with the latter winning his 100th cap against the Irish.

 Edinburgh's Blair Kinghorn has been providing cover at full-back but has experience in the number 10 jersey too.